jasperwelgemoed/jasperwelgemoed.github.io/_projects/04_GANComputerVisionProject/index.md

 ## Results

-We successfully trained a StyleGAN to generate handwriting that mimics a learned style from datasets like EMNIST.
+We successfully trained a StyleGAN to generate handwriting that mimics a learned style from datasets like EMNIST and self-made data.
+A time-lapse of the training and generation of the letters can be seen below.

 <figure>
   <img src="/_projects/04_GANComputerVisionProject/GANGeneration.gif" alt="Style Generation" width="400">